Elizabeth Hurley Stuns In Tiny, Strapless Bikini

 As previously reported by The Inquisitr, Elizabeth Hurley may be one of the hottest stars on Instagram, but she recently revealed that she’s currently single.

-However, the actress has expressed interest in dating again, but only if she finds someone very special whom she deems worth entering into a relationship with.
+The actress has expressed interest in dating again, but only if she finds someone very special whom she deems worth the commitment of a relationship.

 “All of my boyfriends, husbands, and fiancees [sic] have been my best friends, so it’s a terrible gap they leave.
 I think that’s when you learn the importance of having other sources of comfort, fun, and intimacy.
 You feel cozy with people that have been your best friends for 30 years, but occasionally you’ll meet someone who you click with — it’s important to keep yourself open to that,” Elizabeth previously told the Daily Mail.

 Meanwhile, Hurley isn’t known for shying away from high profile relationships.
-She has dated many men in the public eye such as NBA star Steve Nash, film producer Steve Bing, and actors such as Matthew Perry, Denis Leary, Tom Sizemore, and High Grant.
+She has dated many men in the public eye, such as NBA star Steve Nash, film producer Steve Bing, and actors such as Matthew Perry, Denis Leary, Tom Sizemore, and Hugh Grant.
 She has also previously been married to millionaire Arun Nayar.

-Fans can see more of Elizabeth Hurley’s life, career, as well as her son Damian by following the Austin Powers actress on her social media accounts.
+Fans can see more of Elizabeth Hurley’s life and career, as well as her son Damian, by following the Austin Powers actress on her social media accounts.

 Delivered To Your INBOX